openeuler-mirror/docs/docs/en/docs/A-Ops/service-deployment-manual.md

    ```
 4. Anomaly detection configuration:

    1. The anomaly detection scheduler configuration file is stored as `/etc/aops/check_scheduler.ini` by default.
 Modify the configuration file as required.
-For details, see the Anomaly Detection Service Guide.
+For details, see the Anomaly Detection Service Manual.

       ```ini
       [producer]